Nitoref/le-prompt/readme.md

 #### Yet another one ?

 This theme is for people that love their good ol' shell, or don't want/can switch to zsh - but still want a wonderfull looking shell like all the cool kids.
 It's also a theme for people that have to work in different environements, but want a unifying experience.
+Finally it's a prompt for you windows users.

 [powerline-go](https://github.com/justjanne/powerline-go) is the closest project from this one, and has heavily influenced it - this project adresses some of its drawbacks by providing better performance (written in C++ with parallelization and libgit2 integration), wider shell support, right prompt support for every shell, extensibility and a better configuration format.

-If youre coming from something like powerlevel9k, this theme offers a proper configuration file format and a shrinking system: instead of simply removing the right prompt when short in space, the least prioritized segments are removed from both ends until an acceptable length is reached.
+If youre coming from something like powerlevel9k, apart from lower lattency this theme offers dynamic segment printing thanks to a shrinking system: instead of completely removing the right prompt when short in space, the least prioritized segments are removed until an acceptable length is reached.
 Also performance.

-#### It is overkill, right?
+#### This is going too far right

-Absolutely
+Yes, and you know you want it

 #### How do I get it ?